 What Our Students Are Saying

-Falk College’s Milton Conrad Technology Lab doubles as a student classroom and computer lab that meets the latest programming trends in event and sport venue operations, and provides students live game-day production experiences.
+Falk College’s Milton Conrad Technology Lab doubles as a student classroom and computer lab that meets the latest programming trends in sport analytics as well as event and sport venue operations, providing students live game-day production experiences.
 Students train to operate live events using equipment identical to what is found at major sport venues, such as ribbon boards and a scoreboard systems controller.
 Daktronics is an American company based in Brookings, S.D., that designs, manufactures, sells, and services video displays, scoreboards, digital billboards, dynamic message signs, sound systems, and related products.
 The company is known for its electronic LED displays.
 Falk College personnel worked with Daktronics to create the world’s only on-campus classroom facility featuring Daktronics’ products exclusive for teaching and student use.
+A second sport technology lab offers a full complement of software essential for our students pursuing degrees and associated career paths in the sport industry.
+Through classes and experiential opportunities, students gain the hands-on skills in sport technology that are in demand, including mathematics and statistics, databases and SQL, programming languages, economics and econometric skills, and data science techniques, among many others.

 Among the most valuable facets of the Department of Sport Management is its connection with the sport industry, which engages students in numerous ways, including internships, visiting lecturers and experiential learning trips.
 As part of their degree requirements, Sport Analytics students complete a Senior Thesis to gain hands-on experience in the sport industry before graduating.
 The thesis encompasses a two-semester research project into the sport (or sports) of your choice.
 Topics could focus on athletes, teams, businesses or a combination as it relates to the sports industry.
 The thesis centers on an original idea of which the students will conduct background research, gather data, create models, run statistical relationships, visualize the relationships, and explain the results across a variety of formats.
 Students will work one-on-one with a professor in the program to perform analytical research and analysis.